thecmdrunner/quick-vm/docs/diy-vm.md

   2. You have a discrete GPU (NVIDIA/AMD) + integrated Graphics (Intel UHD/AMD Radeon)
   3. You have two discrete GPUs (then integrated graphics won't matter)

-If you are one of the privileged people to own a GPU, and are looking to pass it through without integrated graphics, check out these Single GPU Passthrough Guides:
+### If you are one of the privileged people to own a GPU (no iGPU), check out:

   1. [SomeOrdinaryGamers' Single GPU Passhrough Video (NVIDIA)](https://youtube.com/watch?v=BUSrdUoedTo)
   2. [joeknock90 central repository](https://github.com/joeknock90/Single-GPU-Passthrough)

-If you are lucky enough to have 2 discrete GPUs, you can reserve one GPU for your Linux system and pass the other one to Windows.
-Check these guides out:
+### If you are lucky enough to have 2 discrete GPUs, check out:

   1. [Level1Tech's GPU Passthrough Guide](https://www.youtube.com/watch?v=aLeWg11ZBn0)
   2. [SomeOrdinaryGamers' KVM Guide](https://www.youtube.com/watch?v=h7SG7ccjn-g)

 > In the past, it was required that you have two different GPUs (typically AMD + NVIDIA), but that's not a requirement anymore!

-If you only have integrated graphics right now, check out:
+### If you only have integrated graphics right now, check out:

 - [Lan Tian's Intel GPU iPasshrough Guide](https://lantian.pub/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/)